 Microsoft Translator | Free & Unblocked

 Although similar to Google Translate, Microsoft Translator has one distinct advantage: it’s (currently) not blocked in China.
-It’s another great voice translator for China.
+This is part of what makes it a great voice translator for China.

 The app itself is quite simple, but I like how it gives you the option to not only hear the translation but also see it in Chinese characters and pinyin.

 I can see how this might be useful for a multilingual team that needs to communicate easily.
-You can see the start page for both the over-the-network as well as the in-person conversation views:
+You can see the start page for both the over-the-network as well as the in-person conversation views in the screenshots above.

 - Simultaneous voice, character and pinyin translation